Rick Perkins: 44th Canadian Parliament (2021–2025)

 Upon becoming the new leader, Poilievre kept Perkins on as the fisheries critic until October 12, 2022, until he was then replaced by Newfoundland MP Clifford Small.
 Perkins then became the Shadow Minister for Innovation, Science, and Industry, replacing former critic Ed Fast.
 Upon assuming the new critic position, Perkins was named Vice-Chair of the Canadian House of Commons Standing Committee on Industry and Technology, and was further appointed to the Subcommittee on Agenda and Procedure for the Standing Committee on Industry and Technology.
+Perkins was a member of the House of Commons Standing Committee on Fisheries, Oceans and the Canadian Coast Guard for the 44th Canadian Parliament.

 Political positions

 2020 Mi'kmaq lobster dispute

-Perkins was an outspoken critic of Minister Bernadette Jordan's handling of the 2020 Mi’kmaq lobster dispute.
-Perkins called on her to respect the Supreme Court’s R v Marshall decision which stated that the Mi’kmaq treaty rights could be regulated and that the Mi'kmaq were not guaranteed an open season in the fisheries.
+Perkins was an outspoken critic of Minister Bernadette Jordan's handling of the 2020 Mi'kmaq lobster dispute.
+Perkins called on her to respect the Supreme Court’s R v Marshall decision, which stated that the Mi’kmaq treaty rights could be regulated and that the Mi'kmaq were not guaranteed an open season in the fisheries.
+Jordan's handling of the dispute and subsequent criticism played an important role in her electoral defeat.

-Jordan's handling of the dispute and subsequent criticism would play an important role in her electoral defeat.
-Tom Urbaniak an Associate Professor of Political Science at Cape Breton University, stated in an interview with Global News that that her handling of the fisheries concerns and subsequent controversy in the Mi'kmaq lobster dispute played the largest role in her electoral defeat.

 After defeating Jordan in the 2021 Canadian federal election, Perkins stated in an interview with Global News that he would seek to "find a path forward that [would] bring everyone under the same set of rules and the same regulation through DFO."